Smogg21/CalculadoraIOS/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
 This App was created in order to mimic the design and functionality of the IOS calculator app.
-This was done only for study/learning purposes.
+Created by Smogg21 (Salvatore) only for study/learning purposes.
 [Click here to download the android APK](https://github.com/Smogg21/CalculadoraIOS/releases/download/1.0.0/CalculadoraIOS.apk)

 Design:
 ![Design](images/Screenshot_20.png)

+If you want to edit the app/design/functionality, feel free to do so following the next steps:

-# Getting Started
+# Getting Started (Developers)

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.